 Self-levelling concrete contains a high amount of polymers.
 These are glue-like molecules that bond the product into a solid mass.
-Self-levelling concrete uses less water but still maintains the fluidity necessary for the floor.
+Self-levelling concrete uses less water but still maintains the fluidity necessary for floor leveling.
 While it is more expensive than traditional concrete, it is beneficial in avoiding the complete replacement of existing, damaged concrete.
 Using a mere half-inch of self-levelling concrete, the surface is restored, and you are looking at a nice surface again.

 Can Self-leveling concrete be used in finished floors?

 If you have a surface that can’t be repaired using traditional concrete patching but is not so bad that it requires mudjacking or a complete replacement, then self-levelling concrete could be your answer.
 It is equally usable as a solution to complete demolition of a subfloor or even foundation.